 - What must it be like to feed on an animal thousands of times your size — to grab on as your meal brushes by and cling there for a day or more?
 “Maybe it would be as if people, with only their own two feet for transport, had to survive by feeding on trains and airplanes,” Milius says.

-- Blood feeds can be so rare and massive that a tick’s body can grow 200 to 600 times its original weight.
-That’s akin to an average-sized human gaining more than 20,000 pounds from a single meal.
+- Blood feeds can be so rare and massive that a tick’s body can grow to a hundred times its original weight.
+That’s akin to an average-sized man gaining nearly 20,000 pounds from a single meal.

 - And ticks are prey as well as predators.
 “When they’re engorged — their lovely gross shape that most people hate — that’s a really nice little protein bar for somebody,” says tick specialist Holly Gaff.
 Ticks feasting on buffalo in Africa are lunch for iconic birds known as oxpeckers.
 An oxpecker is “basically eating the buffalo, very slowly,” Gaff says.

 Isn’t biology amazing?
 Milius is full of such tidbits, like the fact that there are 18,000 types of non-honeybee bees, many of which also pollinate plants — a gem from my early days editing with Milius.
 Or the fact that a cicada nymph molts four times during its long life underground, before leaving its final crusty shell on my maple tree, shutters and backyard shed.
 When cicadas took over the yard this summer, my first reaction was “ew.”
 But revisiting Milius’ “Mystery in synchrony” story reminded me that we share planet Earth with some beautiful and bizarre life-forms.